rfabbri/pd-macambira/externals/bbogart/gphoto/README.txt

-This is the readme for "gphoto" a libgphoto2 interface external for PD.
+This is the readme for "gphoto" a digital camera interface externalPD.

-popup is Copyright Ben Bogart 2009
+The PD gphoto external is Copyright Ben Bogart 2009

 If you have any questions/comments you can reach the author at ben@ekran.org.

 This program is distributed under the terms of the GNU General Public License

-popup is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+gphoto is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-popup is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+gphoto is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.